 Photograph by David Hurn

-If you want to know your photographic identity or start a personal project and you don’t really know where to start, it may be time to create your Folder B.
+If you want to know your photographic identity or start a personal project and you don’t know where to start, it may be time to create your Folder B.

 How are my photos?